 Just imagine how these ornaments will sparkle and shine with the reflection of your Christmas tree lights!

 Done!!
 Since I don't have our Christmas tree up yet, I hung them from some bare branches to show you the finished product.
-I hope you enjoy this project!
+I hope you enjoy this fun & simple project!